 This will require some forward planning.
 People are living longer, and on average those aged 55 today will live to their mid-to-late 80s.
-Around 1 in 10 men and 1 in 5 women are forecast to live to 100, so as well as the costs of day to-day living such as food and household bills you may need to consider care costs in later life.
+Around 1 in 10 men and 1 in 5 women are forecast to live to 100, so as well as the costs of dayto-day living such as food and household bills you may need to consider care costs in later life.

 It is also important to take inflation into account.
-Inflation is a measure of the rate of increase in prices for goods An annuity will stop on death unless specific options to and services.
-In the UK the main measures are the Retail protect the income or purchase price have been selected Price Index (RPI) and the Consumer Price Index (CPI).
-If at the start.
-Once set up an annuity cannot normally be the return on your money is less than the rate of inflation, changed or cancelled so it's important to choose options it will erode the purchasing power of your capital, and if carefully. you have a level amount of income the spending power of this is likely to gradually diminish over time as prices At present with drawdown and UFPLS the remaining fund rise.

-Everyone is different, and you must judge your own 'capacity for loss' in relation to the amount of income you need to live on and do not wish to take a risk with.
+Inflation is a measure of the rate of increase in prices for goods and services.
+In the UK the main measures are the Retail Price Index (RPI) and the Consumer Price Index (CPI).
+If the return on your money is less than the rate of inflation, it will erode the purchasing power of your capital, and if you have a level amount of income the spending power of this is likely to gradually diminish over time as prices you need to live on and do not wish to take a risk with.
 For this level of income a more secure option such as a lifetime annuity may be preferable.
 This provides a regular income for life and removes the worry about your pension income running out.